-Revenue income and expenditure relates to the day to day running expenses of the services that the Council provides during the year.
-The Council's financial health has been maintained whilst services have been delivered to a high standard despite the challenging financial environment that all councils are facing.
+The revenue budget contains the planned income and expenditure for the running expenses of Council services during the year.
+The council's financial health has been maintained whilst services have been delivered to a high standard despite the challenging financial environment that all councils are facing.

-An annual budget of £275.3m was set by the Council in February 2013.
+A balanced annual budget of £262.71m was set by the council in February 2014, without using any general reserves.

-In spite of the many spending pressures, the Council was able to set a 2013/2014 budget without increasing council tax or using any of its general reserves to support spending on services.
-Implementing a council tax freeze meant that the Council qualified for council tax freeze grant funding from central government of £1.3m, equivalent to a 1% increase in council tax.
+In spite of the many spending pressures, the council was able to freeze council tax for the seventh year in a row.
+Band D council tax therefore remains £1,059.93 (excluding the Greater London Authority's element).
+Implementing a council tax freeze meant that the council qualified for council tax freeze grant funding from the Government of £1.2m, equivalent to a 1% increase in council tax.